CSCS 125 — COMMUNITY AND SOCIAL CHANGE

 3 credits.

 Explores philanthropy and civic engagement through giving time, money and effort to a public purpose.
-Students will learn the philanthropic process including creating a giving plan, as well as exploring strategic and creative ways to give that promote civil society and engagement.
-Students will develop plans for assessment and evaluation of philanthropic giving.
+Learn the philanthropic process including creating a giving plan, as well as exploring strategic and creative ways to give that promote civil society and engagement.
+Develop plans for assessment and evaluation of philanthropic giving.

 CSCS 410 — HUMAN TRAFFICKING: GLOBAL AND LOCAL PERSPECTIVES